 Because the Roman context is clearly the normative ideal for the exercise of the gifts of grace in a local church (Rom.
-1:8), and because the Corinthian context, which includes the gift of tongues, has very little in common with the Roman context, in terms of both the nature of the gifts and the need of the church for correction, it therefore follows that the Corinthian context is not normative, but exceptional.
+1:8), and because the Corinthian context, which includes the gift of tongues, has very little in common

-Paul describes the exceptional purpose of tongues when he says, "Wherefore tongues are for a sign, not to them that believe, but to them that believe not: but prophesving serveth not for them that believe not, but for them which believe" (1 Cor.
+Paul describes the exceptional purpose of tongues when he says, "Wherefore tongues are for a sign, not to them that believe, but to them that believe not: but prophesying serveth not for them that believe not, but for them which believe" (1 Cor.
 14:22).
 The gift of tongues has ceased because its purpose as a validating sign-miracle to a skeptical world has ceased.
 No longer must the apostolic message be validated in an inaugural fashion.
 That was accomplished by Pentecost's miraculous fulfilment of Joel, which gave birth to the church.
 Through their inscripturation the miracles of the apostolic age continue to provide validation for the church's message today.
 The purpose of tongues and other sign-miracles in the church was passing away even in the first century (Heb.
-2:3-4).
-Founded on the revelation received by the apostles and New Testament prophets (Eph.
-2:19-3:5), the church has thrived without further special revelation for centuries.
+2:3-4).6 811 Founded on the revelation received by the apostles and New Testament prophets (Eph.
+2:19-3:5), the church has thrived bleeding stigmata of Roman Catholic saints, to the healing powers of the virgin mother's milk, miraculous signs increased over the history of the visible Church in reverse proportion to the doctrinal purity she experienced.
+The proliferation of miraculous signs has been positively correlated with doctrinal apostasy. \$\frac{8}{15}\$ The consummation of this law of church history shall be the proliferation of false christs in the last days (Matt.
+24:24). \$\frac{8}{16a}\$ The Lord's warning includes the possibility that the very elect would be deceived under these conditions.
+The question we must answer regarding the cessation of tongues, therefore, is not whether the phenomenon is truly supernatural, or whether the phenomenon is practiced by some who are elect, but rather whether the phenomenon agrees with scriptural precedent.
+Today's gift of tongues violates this precedent in three important ways.